 More than 90% of current energy budget is related to thermal energy.
 Its generation, conversion, transportation, and storage are of great importance.
 Despite the many research on these topics in the past century, especially nano-scale heat transfer during the past few decades, there are still many unsolved problems about the fundamental limit of heat transfer.

 In Magic Lab, we are exploring the lower bound of heat transfer.
 By utilizing the often-neglected wave nature of thermal energy and destructive interference effect, we are developing a ‘perfect’ thermal insulator.
 The project will give us a better understanding about a new transport regime, breaking the amorphous limit of bulk material thermal conductivity.
-At the same time, this research will develop a new thermal insulation approach potentially better than materials with super-lattice, porous structure, etc. People: Ze Zhang, Joel Martis, and one possible postdoc opening (with preference on heat transfer, materials, physics, electron diffraction or optics related direction).
+At the same time, this research will develop a new thermal insulation approach potentially better than materials with super-lattice, porous structure, etc. Currently, we are also trying to improve the ratio between signal and noise in microscopy with SEM.
+People: Ze Zhang, Joel Martis, and one possible postdoc opening (with preference on heat transfer, materials, physics, electron diffraction or optics related direction).